web analytics

 What is the role of the service judge?

 There are 2 main responsibilities for a service judge.
-The first one is making a ‘service fault’ call if a player is foul when doing the serve.
+The first one is making a ‘service fault’ call if a player is fouled when doing the serve.
 The second one is to provide a new shuttle if the player requests a shuttle change.

 You may find it in some tournaments.
 No service judge is being assigned.
 If this is the case, then the umpire will also be taking up the role of service judge.